SILVER JUBILEE CELEBRATION 1935

 The Shrine, commemorating Effingham servicemen who fell in the Great War, is marked here by a red dot near the entrance from Church Street (‘Upper Street’ on the map) into St Lawrence churchyard.

-The Fete Ground was probably in the area coloured pale green.
+The Fete Ground was the area coloured pale green.
 In the Programme of Events the venue was named Pit Carn Field, as it also was in newspaper articles describing the event.
 Two years later, however, when Effingham celebrated the Coronation in 1937, the Programme then used the name Carn Pit Field, as also did newspaper articles describing that event.
 Meanwhile, ELHG has in the past occasionally heard residents refer to the site as Madge’s Field.

 There are other issues relating to the location of the Fete Ground and to the names attributed to it.
 These are discussed on a separate page on this website bearing the title ‘Madge’s Field‘.